HoseinEmrani/MineSweeper/README.md

 MineSweeper
 ===========

-Just an online mine sweeper developed based on jQuery.
+An online mine sweeper developed based on jQuery.

 This is an online Mine Sweeper, All redisgned from that old standards of windows xp! and developed just by HTML + CSS + JavaScript (jQuery based).